 - 8 oz velveeta or 3 blocks if you buy the 5 block pack

-Pour your 2nd can of rotel on top of your noodles, followed by your cans of cream of mushroom and cream of chicken soup (I usually mix the two flavors together first and then pour on top) but do NOT stir.
+- Pour your 2nd can of rotel on top of your noodles.
+Whisk together your cans of cream of mushroom and cream of chicken soup and chicken broth, pour on top of noodles but do NOT stir.

 - Close your lid and steam valve and set to high pressure for 8 minutes.

 - Do a quick release and lift lid.

 - Stir contents and break up any noodles/chicken pieces that may be stuck together a bit.
 Turn your pot to saute.
 Serve now if you don’t want cheese, it’s delicious as is.

 - Dice your velveeta into smaller chunks of cheese and add into your pot.
 Stir until cheese is melted and sauce thickens.

 - * Honestly the longer this sits the better it gets and is amazing the next day as leftovers.